opentracing/specification/rfc/scope_manager.md

 The `Tracer` interface will be extended with:

 * **scope manager**, the `ScopeManager` tracking the active `Span` for this instance.
-* **start active span**, a new behavior for starting a new `Span`, which will be automatically marked as active for the current call-context.
+* **start active span** (optional), a new behavior for starting a new `Span`, which will be automatically marked as active for the current call-context.
 It will return a `Scope`.
-A parameter **finish span on close** will mark whether the `Scope` should, upon deactivation, **finish** the contained `Span`.
-A default value for this parameter may be provided, depending on the suitability for the language and its use cases.
+  An **optional** feature to optionally finish `Span` upon `Scope` deactivation may be provided, depending on its suitability for the language.
+It would require a boolean parameter **finish span on close**.
+A default value for this parameter may be provided, depending again on the suitability for the language and its use cases.
 * Both **start span** and **start active span** will implicitly use any active `Span` as the parent for newly created `Span`s (with a `ChildOf` relationship), unless the parent is explicitly specified, or (the new) **ignore active span** parameter is specified (in which case the resulting `Span` will have no parent at all).

 # Use Cases